Shirin Ebadi: Nobel Peace Prize

-Thousands greeted her at the airport when she returned from Paris after receiving the news that she had won the prize.
-The response to the Award in Iran was mixed—enthusiastic supporters greeted her at the airport upon her return, the conservative media underplayed it, and then-Iranian President Mohammad Khatami criticized it as political.
-In Iran, officials of the Islamic Republic were either silent or critical of the selection of Ebadi, calling it a political act by a pro-Western institution and were also critical when Ebadi did not cover her hair at the Nobel award ceremony.
+Thousands greeted her at Mehrabad International Airport when she returned from Paris after receiving the news that she had won the prize.
+The response to the award in Iran was mixed—enthusiastic supporters greeted her at the airport upon her return, the conservative media underplayed it, and then-Iranian President Mohammad Khatami criticized it as political.
+Iranian officials were either silent or critical of the selection of Ebadi, calling it a political act by a pro-Western institution, and criticised Ebadi for not covering her hair at the Nobel award ceremony.

-IRNA reported the Nobel committee's decision in few lines that the evening newspapers and the Iranian state media waited hours to report —and then only as the last item on the radio news update.
-Reformist officials are said to have "generally welcomed the award", but "come under attack for doing so."
-Reformist president Mohammad Khatami did not officially congratulate Ms. Ebadi and stated that although the scientific Nobels are important, the Peace Prize is "not very important" and was awarded to Ebadi on the basis of "totally political criteria".
-Vice President Mohammad Ali Abtahi, the only official to initially congratulate Ebadi, defended the president saying "abusing the President's words about Ms. Ebadi is tantamount to abusing the prize bestowed on her for political considerations".
+IRNA reported the Nobel committee's decision in a few lines that the evening newspapers and the Iranian state media waited hours to report, and as the last item on the radio news update.
+Reformist officials were said to have "generally welcomed the award", but "[came] under attack for doing so."
+Reformist president Mohammad Khatami did not officially congratulate Ebadi and stated that although the scientific Nobels are important, the Peace Prize is "not very important" and was awarded to Ebadi on the basis of "totally political criteria".
+Vice President Mohammad Ali Abtahi, the only official to initially congratulate Ebadi, defended the president, stating, "abusing the President's words about Ms. Ebadi is tantamount to abusing the prize bestowed on her for political considerations".

 In 2009, Norway's Foreign Minister Jonas Gahr Støre, published a statement reporting that Ebadi's Nobel Peace Prize had been confiscated by Iranian authorities and that "This [was] the first time a Nobel Peace Prize ha[d] been confiscated by national authorities."
 Iran denied the charges.